carmenBen/cs124/design.md

 ![](finalDesignvFinal.png)

 # User testing
+We asked three separate users to click through our webpages and talk through their thinking as they were doing so out loud.
+We discovered that the font we had originally chosen was sort of hard to read and distracting (we were using a typewriter type font), so we decided to change our font to that in our final design.
+Additionally, it became clear that the buttons became confusing when they were all displayed on every page, so we displayed only relevant buttons.

 # Final design
 ## In an empty list, create an item named "Buy new John Grisham book"
 ![](task1.png)